Skip to main content

 Source: SEAI

-Ireland has no mandatory national target for RES-E for 2030, nor was there one for 2020, but RES-E forms the backbone of Ireland's strategy to achieve the overall renewable energy target for 2030.
-Ireland's National Energy and Climate Plant (NECP 2021-2030) includes a planned RES-E of 70% in 2030, while Ireland's Climate Action Plan 2023 (CAP 23) includes a target to increase the share of electricity generated from renewable sources up to 80% by 2030.
+Ireland has no binding national target for RES-E for 2030, nor was there one for 2020, but RES-E forms the backbone of Ireland’s strategy to achieve the overall renewable energy target for 2030.
+Ireland’s Climate Action Plan 2024 (CAP 24) includes a target to increase the share of electricity generated from renewable sources up to 80% by 2030

 The Government set an ambitious national target for RES-E of 40% for 2020.
 Ireland fell just short of this target, achieving 39.1% RES-E in 2020, but despite this, electricity generation has been the most successful of the three modes for the development of energy from renewable sources.
-Renewable energy (when aggregated) is now the second largest source of electricity after natural gas.
+The share of electricity from renewable energy increased fivefold between 2005 and 2020 and there was a sevenfold increase in the annual quantity of renewable electricity generated.

 Wind generation.